Let Us Know How We Can Help You.

 You can create a limited liability corporation for a business or to hold property.
 Then, your liability extends only to the LLC's property and are not responsible for anything else beyond that.
 Some people create LLCs specifically to own property.
 Others create a structure of multiple LLCs to further minimize risk.

 Another asset protection strategy is to create a trust.
-This will mean that you grant property to the trust, and it is under the control of the trustee.
+This will mean that you transfer property to the trust, and it is under the control of the trustee.
 Trusts can be either onshore or offshore.
-There is a greater degree of protection for offshore trusts, but they are more expensive to establish.
+There is generally a greater degree of protection for offshore trusts.
 The trust essentially becomes an identity separate from the grantor since it is a new structure with control that is separate and distinct from the person who has beneficial ownership of the assets.

 Additionally, you can move some of your assets into accounts that enjoy statutory protections from creditors.
-For example, retirement accounts are protected from judgment creditors in some states (but not necessarily from bankruptcy court above a certain amount).
+For example, retirement accounts are protected to a degree from judgment creditors in some states (but not necessarily from bankruptcy court above a certain amount).
 Further, some annuities and life insurance policies are protected, provided that they are for the benefit of the person who is seeking to shield their property.
-You can also transfer property to your spouse's name or hold the property jointly with your spouse.
-In some states, joint tenancy in the property is enough to shield it from creditors.

 Can a Trust protect assets from a lawsuit?

 A trust is a legal instrument so, naturally, the answer to this question is that it depends.
 When structured the right way and in the proper time frame a trust should provide you with asset protection from lawsuits and creditors.
 The important thing is that the trust must be designed in such a way that there is a separation between you and the assets.
-In most cases, this means that you will have to surrender some form of control over the asset to the trustee, even while you maintain beneficial ownership.
-If you retain the power to control your assets, the courts will likely find your trust instrument to be a legal fiction since you are the trust.
-A successful trust depends on creating a degree of separation between you and the trust assets.
+In most cases, this means that you will transfer some degree of control over the asset to the trustee, even while you maintain beneficial ownership.
+If you retain direct power to control your assets, the courts will likely find your trust instrument to be a legal fiction.
+A successful trust depends on creating some degree of separation between you and the trust assets.

 The most important aspect of a trust that will provide you with legal protection of your assets is that the trust is irrevocable.
-This means that it cannot be undone or modified.
-This represents a permanent surrender of the trust assets such that it would be inequitable for creditors to be able to take it from you, since they would really not be taking it from you.
-When a trust is revocable, creditors can still reach it because you ultimately have the power to undo the trust and take back the assets.
-Even if you are the beneficiary of the irrevocable trust, it is the surrender of control of the assets to the trustee that legally separates you from your assets.
+This, however, does not necessarily mean the trust cannot be undone or modified.
+This means trust assets would be unreachable by your creditors, since they would really not be taking it from you.
+When a trust is revocable, creditors can still reach it because you have the direct power to undo the trust and take back the assets.
+Even if you are the beneficiary of the irrevocable trust, it is the transfer of control of the assets to the trustee that legally separates you from your assets.
 Exactly how much protection is provided by a trust depends on the law of the jurisdiction where it has been established.
 Some attorneys advise you to establish a trust in certain overseas jurisdictions since it is nearly impossible for creditors to reach the assets that are held there.

 Frequently Asked Questions